 One time somebody asked Pap what’s the best wood to burn for heat.
 He rattled off a list much like the one above and then said “But the answer to that question really depends on how cold you are.”

 🎄 If you’re looking for something to jump start your Christmas merry making I have just the thing.
-I might be a little bit prejudice, but I highly recommend Pap and Paul’s cd “Songs of Christmas.”
-You can pick it up here.
+I might be a little bit prejudice, but I highly recommend you visit Chitter’s Etsy shop here and Chatter’s Etsy shop here.